COS301-SE-2021/Atbash/README.md

 ---
 ## SRS Document

-NOTE: WE NEED TO UPDATE THIS WITH VERSION ON OVERLEAF!!
 Please see our [SRS document](/Documentation/Demo1/Atbash_SRS.pdf) to see more about the technical details of our application.

 ---